 - Identify, develop and validate data standards, data collections and data sharing practices that can be used across the rare disease registry community;

 - Develop best practices for building high-quality registries able to support therapeutics development; and

 - Make these best practices and standards broadly available and easily accessible to the rare disease community.

 Plans are currently in progress to develop a roadmap of how to proceed to reach these broad goals.

 The GRDR registry program originally began in 2010 as a proof-of-concept project.
 RaDaR will build upon this knowledge base.
 The RaDaR website is under construction to reflect the program’s new focus and will be updated regularly as plans continue to evolve.

 New NCATS Rare Diseases Research Video

 NCATS’ latest video features an overview of the Center’s robust rare diseases research programs, initiatives and resources.
-Narrated by Petra Kaufmann, M.D., M.Sc., director of the NCATS Office of Rare Diseases Research, the goal is to increase awareness about NCATS’ work to address the unique struggles rare disease patients and their caregivers face.
+Narrated by Petra Kaufmann, M.D., M.Sc., former director of the NCATS Office of Rare Diseases Research, the goal is to increase awareness about NCATS’ work to address the unique struggles rare disease patients and their caregivers face.